 - Jan van der Heyden (1637-1712), Bruce Museum of Arts and Science, Greenwich, Connecticut; Rijksmuseum, Amsterdam, 2006 -2007, no. 24, repro.

+Earlier technical summaries of this work were prepared by Melissa Katz and Catherine Metzger.
 The wood was analyzed and determined to be oak by Dr. Peter Klein, Universität Hamburg.
-He performed dendrochronology on the panel and concluded that the earliest creation date for the painting is 1655 (see report dated February 17, 1987, in NGA Conservation department files).
+He performed dendrochronology on the panel and concluded that the earliest creation date for the painting is 1655 (see report dated February 17, 1987, in NGA conservation department files).

 - Smith, John.
 A Catalogue Raisonné of the Works of the Most Eminent Dutch, Flemish and French Painters.
 9 vols.
 London, 1829-1842: 5(1834):396, no. 87.